ministryofjustice/money-to-prisoners-api/PARITY.md

 add `${VAR_NAME:-}` to the relevant service's `environment:` block in `money-to-prisoners-common/docker-compose.yml` (safe to commit — no real value in it), and document the real value's variable name (not its value) in the table above.

+The Playwright suite itself also needs some of these values (and its own non-secret config) in its own `hmpps-prisoner-monies-playwright-suite/.env` — see that repo's `.env.example` for the full list, which follows the same pattern: safe defaults/URLs committed directly, secret values left blank with a comment on where to find them.

 ## 2. Start the local stack